Creating Image-Level Backups

 Creating Image-Level Backup in Same AWS Account

-If a worker instance is launched in the same AWS account where the processed EC2 instance resides, Veeam Backup for AWS performs the following steps:
+If a worker instance is launched in the same AWS account to which the processed EC2 instance belongs, Veeam Backup for AWS performs the following steps:

-- Creates encrypted EBS volumes from the snapshot, and then attaches them to the worker instance to read and further transfer EBS volume data to an S3 repository.
+2. Creates encrypted EBS volumes from the snapshot, and then attaches them to the worker instance for reading and further transferring EBS volume data to a backup repository.

-To access the data, Veeam Backup for AWS uses an IAM role specified to launch worker instances.
-To learn how to specify this IAM role, see Configuring Worker Instance Settings.
-The IAM role must have permissions to access CMKs with which EBS volumes of the EC2 instance are encrypted (source CMKs).
+To access the data, Veeam Backup for AWS uses an IAM role specified to launch worker instances, as described in section Configuring Worker Instance Settings.
+The IAM role must have permissions to access the KMS keys with which EBS volumes of the EC2 instance are encrypted (source KMS keys).

-If a worker instance is launched in an AWS account different from the AWS account where the processed EC2 instance resides, Veeam Backup for AWS performs the following steps:
+If a worker instance is launched in an AWS account other than the AWS account to which the processed EC2 instance belongs, Veeam Backup for AWS performs the following steps:

-To share the encrypted snapshot, Veeam Backup for AWS uses an IAM role specified in the backup policy settings for creating cloud-native snapshots.
-To learn how to specify this IAM role, see Creating EC2 Backup Policies.
-The IAM role must have permissions to access CMKs with which EBS volumes of the EC2 instance are encrypted (source CMKs).
+To share the encrypted snapshot, Veeam Backup for AWS uses the IAM role specified at the Sources step of the Add Policy wizard, as described in section Creating EC2 Backup Policies.
+The IAM role must have permissions to access the KMS keys with which EBS volumes of the EC2 instance are encrypted (source KMS keys).

-- Creates encrypted EBS volumes from the shared encrypted snapshot, and then attaches them to the worker instance to read and further transfer EBS volume data to an S3 repository.
+1. Creates encrypted EBS volumes from the shared encrypted snapshot, and then attaches them to the worker instance for reading and further transferring EBS volume data to a backup repository.

-To access the data, Veeam Backup for AWS uses an IAM role specified to launch worker instances.
-To learn how to specify this IAM role, see Configuring Worker Instance Settings.
-The IAM role must have permissions to access the following CMKs:
+To access the data, Veeam Backup for AWS uses an IAM role specified to launch worker instances, as described in section Configuring Worker Instance Settings.
+The IAM role must have permissions to access the following KMS keys:

-- The CMKs with which EBS volumes of the EC2 instance are encrypted (source CMKs).
+• The KMS keys with which EBS volumes of the EC2 instance are encrypted (source KMS keys).